 - We ask that you let us know if you experience any symptoms associated with COVID-19 within two days of your visit.
 This will help us to put appropriate infection prevention measures in place.

 We all look forward to the day when our home will be open to you again without these restrictive measures, and you can choose to visit at your convenience without an appointment, just like we did before COVID-19.

 Millions of people have now been vaccinated throughout the country.
 We encourage all visitors get vaccinated, if able to, in order to allow for less restrictive visits with their loved ones.
 The government recognizes that this is a huge step in the right direction, and hopefully, we are on track to control this pandemic in the coming months if we continue to keep many of the measures in place that have been successful in moving us toward this goal.
-There is light at the end of the tunnel and we sincerely hope that you are enjoying your in-person visits with your loved ones again, as much as they are enjoying being with you.
+If you or your family member would like any information about vaccinations please ask to speak with the Director of Nursing or Infection Preventionist.
+We offer regular vaccine clinics for our staff and residents.
+You and your family members are also welcome to participate and get your vaccine at our facility should you choose to.
+We will get through this together and we sincerely hope that you are enjoying your in-person visits with your loved ones again, as much as they are enjoying being with you.

 COVID-19 Testing: Current Update

 |Residents||Week Ending September 17, 2021||Since March 01, 2020|